 Just to give you an impression of what now-a-days Cycle speedway means, here a story on Chris Timms, a 17 year old National champion in 2008.

 August 20th.
-2008, Cycle speedway star Chris Timms follows in dad's footsteps,
+2008, Cycle speedway star Chris Timms follows in his dad's footsteps,

 story Nick Pullen.

 CHRIS Timms looks like being a chip off the old block.
 At 17-years-old, he has been crowned cycle speedway’s British Under-19 champion.
 He becomes Birmingham Monarchs Cycle Speedway Club’s first national champion for 20 years.
 Chris, has all the ingredients to enjoy further success, especially as his father, Paul, also competes for the Monarchs – at the ripe old age of 51.
 The pair of them often ride together in a demanding sport, which takes no prisoners.